seut/readthedocs-buildout/README.rst

 If you want readthedocs to generate PDF files (be ware, lots of dependencies!):
 ::
-   sudo port install docutils texlive texlive-latex-extra
+   sudo port install texlive texlive-latex-extra

 Ubuntu/Debian
 -----------------------